-$$P{\text{power}}(\alpha) = c_n (\pi - \alpha)^n, \tag{10}$$

-where $c_n$ is a normalization constant.
-For n = 3.09, the latter formula gives a good match to the phase function of Callisto (Dones et al. 1993), and we will refer to this as the Callisto phase function in the following.
+$$P{\text{power}}(\alpha) = c_n (\pi - \alpha)^n, \qquad (10)$$ where c_n is a normalization constant.
+For n = 3.09, the latter formula gives a good match to the phase function of Callisto and Saturn's inner A ring (Dones et al., 1993), and we will refer to this as the Callisto phase function in the following.
 In the current study, spherical-particle scattering laws are used both for Lambert and Callisto phase functions, with the photon continuing from the point of scattering.
-(See Section 3.5 in SK2003 for details of the different alternative treatments of the particle phase function.)
+(See Section 3.5 in Salo and Karjalainen (2003) for details of alternative treatments of the particle phase function.)
 We assume that the Bond albedo $\varpi = 0.5$ when using the Callisto phase function, unless otherwise mentioned.
 With this value, the modeled ring brightness at low phase angle matches the observations reasonably well.
-Since the Lambert phase function (with the anisotropy factor $g = -\langle \cos \alpha \rangle = -0.44$ ) is less backscattering than the Callisto phase function (g = -0.55), a larger $\varpi \sim 0.7$ is needed to obtain similar low $\alpha$ brightnesses.
+Since the Lambert phase function (with the anisotropy factor $g = -\langle \cos \alpha \rangle = -0.44$) is less backscattering than the Callisto phase function (g = -0.55), a larger $\varpi \sim 0.7$ is needed to obtain similar low α brightnesses.
 As a side effect, the role of multiple scattering is more important in models using the Lambert phase function.